prjctimg/huetiful/README.md

 - Create colors from templated values like pastels, hueshifted color scales etc
 - Reference to all colors in the default TailwindCSS palette with every shade as a function!
 - Categorize colors using their properties such as temperature and achromaticity
 - And much more.
-See the docs [here](http s://huetiful-docs.vercel.app
+See the docs [here](https://huetiful-docs.vercel.app
 ## Installation

 Use [npm](https://www.npmjs.com/package/huetiful-js) to install the package.